 - College access studies have found that the complexities of college and financial aid applications are a serious barrier for low-income students, many of whom are the first in their families to consider college.

-- The national student-to-guidance counselor ratio of 467:1 means that the average student spends 20 minutes per year talking to a counselor.
+- The national student-to-school counselor ratio of 455:1 means that the average student spends 20 minutes per year talking to a counselor.

 - According to the Department of Education, 90 percent of the fastest-growing jobs today require post-secondary education, yet the U.S. lags behind other nations in young adults enrolled in higher education.